 Biological control Integrate with cultural control tactics.
 Apply at prepink, pink, calyx, and first cover but use at 7- to 10-day intervals, which may result in more applications during cool seasons.

 - Serenade ASO (Bacillus subtilis strain QST 713) at 2 to 4 quarts/A. Active ingredient is a small protein.
+Can be used day of harvest.
 Variable efficacy in western Oregon.
 4-hr reentry.
 O

 - Serenade Garden Disease Control Concentrate at 2 to 4 fl oz/gal water.
 Variable efficacy in western Oregon.
 H O